Hasta los Dientes: Music video

 An accompanying "space-themed" music video was released on May 13, 2022, and it was directed by Charlotte Rutherford.
 The clip finds Cabello and Becerra in colorful outfits and wigs, filming a performance of the song on set aboard a spaceship.
 The duo trade verses, delving into groovy choreography with their space disco-dressed dancers.
-The video ends with a live audience and a TV crew applaud as Cabello and Becerra take a bow and walk hand-in-hand off the set.
+The video ends with a live audience, TV crew and dancers applaud as Cabello and Becerra take a bow and walk hand-in-hand off the set.